Matfav77/eval-lg/README.md

 To convert your JSON file into a csv file using the script found in this project at src/index.js :
 - Download this project
+- Place your JSON file in the 'data' folder, it should be named 'users.json'
 - Open your terminal
 - Navigate to the root directory of this project
-- place your JSON file in the 'data' folder
-- Run the following commande : 'node src/index.js'
+- Run the following command: 'node src/index.js'